r0cketdyne/Computer-Architecture-and-the-Hardware-Software-Interface/README.md

 We’ll primarily use MIPS as our example architecture, and introduce x86-64 towards the end of the course as a point of comparison.
-We chose
+I chose
 MIPS because of its relative simplicity: it was one of the reduced instruction set computer (RISC) architectures, and